List of uniform polyhedra by Schwarz triangle: Reduced forms

 In the small and great rhombihexahedra, the fraction 4/2 is used despite it not being in lowest terms.
 While 2 4 2 and 2 4/3 2 represent a single octagonal or octagrammic prism respectively, 2 4 4/2 and 2 4/3 4/2 represent three such prisms, which share some of their square faces (precisely those doubled up to produce {8/2}'s).
 These {8/2}'s appear with fourfold and not twofold rotational symmetry, justifying the use of 4/2 instead of 2.
+(In fact the small and great rhombihexahedra are respectively the exclusive or of three octagonal and three octagrammic prisms.)

 Other forms

 These two uniform polyhedra cannot be generated at all by the Wythoff construction.
 This is the set of uniform polyhedra commonly described as the "non-Wythoffians".
 Instead of the triangular fundamental domains of the Wythoffian uniform polyhedra, these two polyhedra have tetragonal fundamental domains.

 Skilling's figure is not given an index in Maeder's list due to it being an exotic uniform polyhedron, with ridges (edges in the 3D case) completely coincident.
 This is also true of some of the degenerate polyhedron included in the above list, such as the small complex icosidodecahedron.
 This interpretation of edges being coincident allows these figures to have two faces per edge: not doubling the edges would give them 4, 6, 8, 10 or 12 faces meeting at an edge, figures that are usually excluded as uniform polyhedra.
 Skilling's figure has 4 faces meeting at some edges.